What is the GMAT®?

 Number of minutes to complete AWA

-The Analytical Writing Assessment, or “essay” section, helps business schools analyze your writing skills.
-It is scored separately, and your AWA score is not used to generate your 200–800 point score.
+The Analytical Writing Assessment, or Essay section, helps business schools analyze your writing skills.
+It is scored separately, and your Essay score is not used to generate your 200–800 point score.
 Essays are scored by a human grader and a computer grading system, and the two scores are averaged for your final score.
 If the ratings differ significantly, then another human reads and scores your essay.

 For your writing task, you’ll be presented with a brief argument similar to a paragraph you would find in a Critical Reasoning question on the Verbal section.
 You are not asked to present your own point of view on the topic; instead you’re tasked with critiquing the author's argument, analyzing the soundness of the author’s evidence and reasoning.

-When scoring this section, essay graders are looking for whether you can clearly identify and insightfully analyze parts of the argument, develop and organize your ideas thoughtfully and logically, and connect your statements with clear transitions.
+When scoring this section, essay graders are evaluating whether you can clearly identify and insightfully analyze parts of the argument, develop and organize your ideas thoughtfully and logically, and connect your statements with clear transitions.

 How is the GMAT scored?

 The GMAT is a Computer-Adaptive Test, or CAT.
-On the GMAT, the CAT actually adapts to your performance as you're taking the test.
+On the Quant and Verbal sections of the GMAT, the algorithm actually adapts to your performance as you're taking the test.
+As a result, everybody sees a different mix of problems while taking these sections.

-For the Analytical Writing Assessment, your essay receives a score from one human reader and a computerized program, using a holistic 6-point scale.
-The Integrated Reasoning section is not adaptive, but as with the Quantitative and Verbal sections, you cannot leave questions unanswered or return to previous questions.
-The IR section is scored on a 1 to 8 scale.
+For the Analytical Writing Assessment, your essay will be scored by one human reader and a computerized program.
+The Integrated Reasoning section is not adaptive, but as with the Quant and Verbal sections, you must solve the problems in order and you cannot return to previous questions.

-You will receive your unofficial GMAT score immediately following the test, when you will have the option to keep or cancel your score.
+You will receive your unofficial GMAT score immediately following the test.

 What is a good GMAT score?

-When considering your GMAT score goal, it’s always a good idea to look at the mean or average GMAT score of admitted applicants to the MBA programs you’re considering applying to.
-This will give you a good baseline
+When considering your GMAT score goal, it’s always a good idea to look at the mean or median GMAT score of applicants admitted to the MBA programs to which you’re considering applying.
+This will give you a good baseline to target.
+Schools typically post either the mean or the median of the current class on their website.

 How hard is the GMAT?

-The GMAT is a challenging exam, but it’s a skills-based test, and that’s very good news.
+The GMAT is definitely a challenging exam, but it’s a skills-based test, and that’s very good news.
 Why?
 Because the skills tested on the GMAT are skills you can (and will) learn.
+And the act of getting ready for the GMAT is also going to get you ready to succeed in business school itself.

 How long is the GMAT?

-On Test Day, you can expect to sit for the exam just over 3.5 hours, including test-taking time and optional breaks.
-Note that this time does not include your check-in time at the testing center.
-It is recommended that you arrive at the testing center at least 30 minutes before your exam.
+On Test Day, you can expect to sit for the exam just under 3.5 hours, including test-taking time and two optional breaks.
+The GMAT also allows 1.5x and 2x timing for those who meet the accommodations criteria.
+It is recommended that you arrive at the testing center at least 15 minutes before your exam.

 Analytical Writing Assessment